 Canadian National Indigenous Peoples Day Events

-The summer solstice, longest day of the year, has cultural significance for aboriginal people through the Americas.
-In 1996, June 21 was established as National Aboriginal Day to honor Canada's Indians, Inuit and Métis.
+The summer solstice, longest day of the year, has cultural significance for indigenous people through the Americas.
+In 1996, June 21 was established as National Indigenous Peoples Day to honor Canada's Indians, Inuit and Métis.
 First Nations in the Crown of the Continent welcome visitors to celebrate June 21 in four locations with stories, dance, drumming and song.

 1) Head-Smashed-In Buffalo Jump, a World Heritage Site near Fort Macleod